FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/common-examples.md

 }
 ```

-or if the new list of reviews are being provided to the Custom Action, then:
+or if the new list of reviews is being provided to the Custom Action, then:

 ```js
 Future addDynamicReviews(ProductStruct product, List<ReviewStruct> newReviews) {